IATI/cdfd-docs/docs/example_queries.rst

 A Local NGO is looking to coordinate with other organisations.
 They want to find a list of organisations who are supporting the humanitarian response in Lebanon.

-Using CDFD, they access the recipient country/region `summary dashboard for Lebanon <https://countrydata.iatistandard.org/data/recipient-country-or-region/LB/?filters=transaction_type%3A3,4,budget%3Byear%3A2024>`_.
+Using CDFD, they access the recipient country/region `Summary Dashboard for Lebanon <https://countrydata.iatistandard.org/data/recipient-country-or-region/LB/?filters=transaction_type%3A3,4,budget%3Byear%3A2024>`_.
-The dashboard includes an overview of budgets and spend by :iati-reference:`reporting-org`.
+The Dashboard includes an overview of budgets and spend by :iati-reference:`reporting-org`.
 These are the different organisations that have published IATI data.

 .. figure:: images/q1.svg
     :width: 100 %